Khan Ahmed Shuvo

-Khan Ahmed Shuvo is a Bangladesh Awami League politician and a Jatiya Sangsad member representing the Tangail-7 constituency.
-He has won the by-elections in Tangail (Mirzapur) constituency that held on 16 January 2022.
+Khan Ahmed Shuvo (born 15 July 1975) is a Bangladesh Awami League politician and a former Jatiya Sangsad member representing the Tangail-7 constituency.
+He has won the by-elections in Tangail (Mirzapur) constituency that were held on 16 January 2022.

 Career

 Shuvo was elected to parliament from Tangail-7 as an Awami League candidate.
 Shuvo received 104,059 votes while his closest rival, Jatiya Party candidate Jahirul Islam Jahir, received 16,773 votes.
-On 22 January 2022 he took his oath as a member of Parliament at the Jatiya Sangsad Bhaban which was administered by Speaker Shirin Sharmin Chaudhury.
+On 22 January 2022, he took his oath as a member of parliament at the Jatiya Sangsad Bhaban which was administered by Speaker Shirin Sharmin Chaudhury.

-Shuvo is the Director of Federation of Bangladesh Chambers of Commerce & Industries.
+Shuvo is the director of Federation of Bangladesh Chambers of Commerce & Industries.
 Shuvo is an executive editor of local newspaper Daily Ajker Deshbashi published from Tangail.
 He is executive member of Tangail District Awami League.

 Personal life

-Shuvo's father Fazlur Rahman Faruque is the veteran politician who is the current President of Tangail District unit of the Awami league and incumbent District council administrator.
+Shuvo's father Fazlur Rahman Faruque is the veteran politician who is the current president of the Tangail District unit of the Awami League and incumbent district council administrator.